Ericliu001/Weather2016/README.md

 # Weather2016
 A new weather app to demonstrate the patterns that can be used in Android development.

-There are 2 productFlavors: full is normal flavor which retrieves real data from the server; mock is using mock data from a json file saved in the raw directory.
+There are 2 productFlavors: prod is normal flavor which retrieves real data from the server; mock is using mock data from a json file saved in the raw directory.